Arthur Lee Fenton, Jr., 57

 Art is survived by his parents, Arthur and Marjorie Fenton, Sr.; his siblings, Chris Fenton and his wife, Chrisey, of Lovelton, PA, Jeffrey Fenton of Wilmot, PA, and Matthew Fenton and his wife, Tanya, of Wilmot, PA; his nieces and nephews, Harrison Fenton, Preston Fenton, Carter Fenton, Zachary Fenton, and Mackenzie Fenton; as well as many aunts, uncles, and cousins.
 He was preceded in death by his maternal grandparents, Robert and Catherine Lee and his paternal grandparents, Ruth and Rufus Fenton.

+Sadly, Art’s father, Arthur passed on Friday, October 21, 2022.
+Art’s memorial service is being rescheduled so they can be laid to rest together.

-A Memorial Service will be held on Sunday, October 23, 2022 at 5:00 PM from the Sheldon Funeral Home, 155 Church St., Wyalusing, PA with Reverend Phyllis Pelletier officiating.
-The service will begin with a Military Honor Service conducted by the members of the Wyalusing American Legion Post #534 and the Penn-York Detachment of the Marine Corps League.
+A Memorial Service Art Jr. and Arthur will be held on Sunday, October 30, 2022 at 4:00 PM from the Sheldon Funeral Home, 155 Church St., Wyalusing, PA with Reverend Phyllis Pelletier officiating.
+The service will begin with a Military Honor Service for Art Jr. and will be conducted by the members of the Wyalusing American Legion Post #534 and the Penn-York Detachment of the Marine Corps League.
 Interment will follow at the St. John’s Cemetery.
-Family and friends may call at the funeral home on Sunday, October 23, 2022 from 3:00 until the time of the service.
+Family and friends may call at the funeral home on Sunday, October 30, 2022 from 2:00 until the time of the service.

 In lieu of flowers memorial donations may be made in Art’s name to the Penn-York Detachment of the Marine Corps League, 3271 Bridge Street Hill Rd, Towanda, PA 18848.